On algebraic Stein operators for Gaussian polynomials: Introduction

-In this work, we consider the multivariate Gaussian polynomial $Y=h(X)$, where $X=(X_1,\dots, X_d)$ has independent and identically distributed (i.i.d$.$) standard Gaussian components and $h\in \KK[X]=\KK[X_1,\dots,X_d]$, $\KK=\mathbb{Z}$, $\mathbb{Q}$, or $\mathbb{R}$.
-For {\it any} target random variable $Y=h(X)$ of the above form, we show, in the formalism of linear system theory, that in Gaussian space, finding Stein operators of the type (\ref{stein:operator}) with polynomial coefficients $p_t(y)\in\KK[Y]$ is equivalent to solving a null controllability problem.
+Controllability is a fundamental concept in mathematical control theory.
+Consider a (finite-dimensional) discrete-time linear time-invariant system $x_{k+1} = Ax_k + Bu_k$, $k\in\mathbb{N}$ where $x\in\mathbb{R}^n$ is the state, $u\in\mathbb{R}^m$ is the input, and $A$ and $B$ are matrices of suitable size.
+The controllability property of such a system refers to the fact that any initial state can be steered to any final state by choosing the input appropriately.
+This notion was introduced by \cite{Kalman60} and was extensively studied by Kalman himself and many others; see \cite{Kalman,k80,son98} and the survey \cite{k93}.
+Controllability has many applications in control theory and systems theory, as well as industrial and chemical process control, reactor control, control of electric bulk power systems, aerospace engineering and quantum systems theory.

+The significance of formulating the problem of finding polynomial Stein operators for Gaussian polynomials as a null controllability lies in the fact that there the problem of determining the controllability of a discrete-time linear system is well understood in the literature.
+The classical Kalman's rank test $\mathrm{rank}[B\,AB\,\cdots\,A^{n-1}B]=n$ is a necessary and sufficient for the controllability of a linear finite dimensional discrete system.
+An alternative characterisation, which is sometimes called the Popov-Belevitch-Hautus (PBH) test, presents an equivalent condition in terms of the eigenmodes of the system \cite{am07,henri-1}.
+In Remark \ref{rem:Null-Controllability1}, we present the algorithm used in this paper for finding a null control sequence of a discrete-time linear system that can be implemented efficiently in modern computer algebra packages.

 In Definition \ref{def:algebraic-Stein-Operator}, we introduce the notion of \emph{algebraic} Stein operators, a subclass of the class of polynomial Stein operators, which in fact coincides with the class of polynomial Stein operators in the case $d=1$ (see Proposition \ref{prop:Algebraic_Stein_Operators}).
 For a given target $Y=h(X)$, the above procedure can be implemented as an algorithm in modern computer algebra packages that can find \emph{all} algebraic Stein operators for $Y=h(X)$ up to a given order $T$ and maximal degree of polynomial coefficients $m=\max_{0\leq t\leq T}\mathrm{deg}(p_t(y))$.
 We provide an efficient \texttt{MATLAB} code that is available to the research community at {\tt https://github.com/gasbarra/Algebraic-Stein-Equations}.